History of St Paul’s

 The uniform

 The black, white and yellow colours of the uniform were chosen in the planning days of St Paul’s.
 Mrs Fitchett explained, "The Trustees wished to make use of black because of its association with St Paul’s School, London.
 After much thought I chose black, yellow and white.
-So far as I knew, yellow had not been used in any other New Zealand school, it was distinctive and it does not fade.
+So far as I knew, yellow had not been used in any other New Zealand school; it was distinctive, and it did not fade.
 The style of the blazer was copied from those in use at Southwell School and Christ’s College".

 The headmasters